watson-developer-cloud/language-translator-tooling/README.md

 and then
 Run `yarn run start-grunt` first for building, then `yarn run run-server` for preview on port 9000.

-Fetch the credentials from Watson Tranlator instance created on Bluemix to log into the tool.
-[Refer](http://www.ibm.com/watson/developercloud/doc/language-translator/tooling.shtml#credentials) this section.
+Fetch the credentials from Watson Tranlator instance created on IBM Cloud to log into the tool.
+[Refer](https://console.bluemix.net/docs/services/watson/getting-started-credentials.html#getting-credentials-manually) this section.
+Here `login-BlueGUID` refers to the ServiceGUID of your instance on IBM Cloud.
+This is found on url when you browse to your service instance https://console.bluemix.net/services/`{serviceGUID}`?ace_config=....

 ## Project Structure